 During the 1990s, we developed our thematic priorities to focus research on scientific and national priorities.
 These were later replaced and our priorities were defined in an extensive strategic review that was carried out in 2005.
 Our current strategic priorities were introduced in 2011.

 In July 2014 we launched a consultation to inform our future strategic direction.
 This has informed the development of our new Strategic Plan, which was published January 2015.

 - For a detailed look at what we do see our About us section

-- For a more in depth look at our history take a look at our 50th anniversary time line (coming January 2015)
+- For a more in-depth look at our history take a look at our 50th anniversary timeline

 - For a detailed account of the ESRC's first 40 years see SSRC and ESRC: the first forty years (PDF, 892Kb)

 - The Social Sciences Arrive (PDF, 4.5Mb) - the story of the creation of the SSRC.